cdk8s-team/cdk8s-plus/rotate.md

      7. `git commit -m "k8s-XX/main"`
      8. Create a PR to the `k8s-XX/main` branch.
 (See [example](https://github.com/cdk8s-team/cdk8s-plus/pull/4260)).

-8. Verify that automation builds/tags/releases the new version successfully.
+8. Wait for the PR above to be merged and verify that automation builds/tags/releases the new version successfully.

 9. Update cdk8s-plus default branch to the new branch in the [GitHub repo settings](https://github.com/cdk8s-team/cdk8s-plus/settings/branches).